marbl/MetagenomeScope/README.md

 <a href="https://codecov.io/gh/marbl/MetagenomeScope"><img src="https://codecov.io/gh/marbl/MetagenomeScope/branch/main/graph/badge.svg" alt="Code Coverage" /></a>
 </div>

-MetagenomeScope is an interactive visualization tool designed for (meta)genome assembly graphs.
+An interactive visualization tool designed for (meta)genome assembly graphs.

+MetagenomeScope decomposes the graph into _structural patterns_ and highlights these as annotations on the graph, helping simplify the display of small-scale details in the graph.

+It also contains various functionalities for visualizing assembly graphs at larger scales -- for example, overlaying paths on the graph and drawing a treemap summarizing the graph structure.

 This version of the tool is still a work in progress; more to come soon.